Louis V. Gerstner, Jr.

 A native of Mineola, New York, Mr. Gerstner received a bachelor's degree in engineering from Dartmouth College in 1963 and an MBA from Harvard Business School in 1965.
 He is a member of the National Academy of Engineering, a Fellow of the American Academy of Arts and Sciences, a member of the Council on Foreign Relations and has been awarded honorary doctorates from a number of U.S. universities.

-Mr. Gerstner is chairman of the board of directors of the Broad Institute of MIT and Harvard; vice chairman of the board of the American Museum of Natural History; a member of the board of Memorial Sloan-Kettering Cancer Center and honorary chairman of its affiliated biomedical research organization, the Sloan Kettering Institute.
-In past years he served on a number of public company boards including American Express, AT&T, Bristol-Myers Squibb, Caterpillar, Inc., and The New York Times.
+Mr. Gerstner is chairman of the board of directors of the Broad Institute of MIT and Harvard; vice chairman of the board of the American Museum of Natural History; a member of the board of Memorial Sloan-Kettering Cancer Center and chairman of the board of Gerstner Sloan Kettering Graduate School of Biomedical Sciences.
+In past years he served on a number of public company boards including Bristol-Myers Squibb, The New York Times, American Express, AT&T, and Caterpillar, Inc.

 A lifetime advocate of the importance of quality K-12 education in America, Mr. Gerstner created The Teaching Commission in 2003 to develop specific policy recommendations to raise the stature, performance and accountability of teachers in U.S. schools.
 From 1996 to 2002 he co-chaired Achieve, an organization created by U.S. Governors and business leaders to drive high academic standards for public schools in the United States.
 At IBM he established Reinventing Education as a strategic partnership with 21 states and school districts which utilize IBM technology and technical assistance to eliminate key barriers to school reform and improve student performance.